iterate/mikrobloggeriet/README.md

 - Anders (text)
 - Neno (text, interface design, interaction design and code)

-Please add your name to the list if your name is missing.
+Please add your name to the list if your name should be on the list.